Ikram Kabbaj

-Life
+Ikram Kabbaj (إكرام القباج; born 1960) is a Moroccan sculptor.
+Kabbaj primarily sculpts stone and marble.

+Early life and education

 She was born in Casablanca in 1960.
 She received her education from the École des Beaux-Arts in Paris, studying there from 1978 to 1987 and specializing in sculpture.
 She lives and works between Casablanca and Marrakesh.

-Works and Exhibitions
+Career and artwork

 Kabbaj's work is shown nationally in Morocco and abroad.
 Her work was featured in the Rabat Biennale at the Muhammad VI Museum of Modern and Contemporary Art in 2019.

 With her 17m tall piece entitled "La feuille de route," Kabbaj won the 2016 Autoroutes du Maroc Prize for Plastic Arts.

-Style

-Kabbaj primarily sculpts stone and marble.